 Inhaling any kind of smoke is unhealthy, but the effects of smoking cannabis are relatively mild and short-term in nature.
 Typically, they take the form of coughing, wheezing, and bronchitis that dissipate after the cessation of use.
-A 2012 study published in the Journal of the American Medical Association found that moderate lifetime cannabis smoking - defined as at least one joint per day for seven years or one joint per week for 49 years - is not associated with adverse effects on pulmonary function.[25]
+A 2012 study published in the Journal of the American Medical Association found that moderate lifetime cannabis smoking - defined as at least one joint per day for seven years or one joint per week for 49 years - is not associated with adverse effects on pulmonary function.24

-• Exposure to secondhand cannabis smoke - unlike tobacco smoke - has little to no effect.
-There is no evidence that exposure to secondhand cannabis smoke has any significant long-term health implications, whereas studies have shown secondhand tobacco smoke can cause health issues.[26]
+- Exposure to secondhand cannabis smoke unlike tobacco smoke has little to no effect.
+There is no evidence that exposure to secondhand cannabis smoke has any significant long-term health implications, whereas studies have shown secondhand tobacco smoke can cause health issues.
 In 1986, the National Institute on Drug Abuse (NIDA) conducted a study in which they placed people in an unventilated 8x7-foot room and burned a series of cannabis cigarettes.
 After being exposed to the smoke of four joints for one continuous hour for six consecutive days, most participants had no trace of cannabis in their systems.
 Those who did only had THC metabolites detectable in their urine (meaning they were never actually "high").
 It took researchers burning 16 joints for one continuous hour each day for six consecutive days to produce the effect of consuming one joint.
-Obviously, it is pretty rare that anyone would ever find themselves in a small room where 16 joints are smoked continuously for one hour per day for six consecutive days.
+Obviously, it is pretty rare that anyone would ever find themselves in a small room where 16 joints are smoked continuously for one hour per day for six consecutive days. - There are many ways to consume cannabis other than smoking, including edible products, tinctures, capsules, vaporizers, and topicals.
+Creating a legal, regulated market for a variety of products makes it easier for consumers to choose non-smoked options.